pWn3d1337/Skyrim_SpellHotbar2/README.md

 [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604)
 [OAR](https://www.nexusmods.com/skyrimspecialedition/mods/92109)
 [Inventory Interface Information Injector](https://www.nexusmods.com/skyrimspecialedition/mods/85702) - if you want icons in the swf menu
-[Custom Skill Framework v3](https://www.nexusmods.com/skyrimspecialedition/mods/41780) - when using custom perk tree
+[Custom Skill Framework v3](https://www.nexusmods.com/skyrimspecialedition/mods/41780) - when using custom perk tree, a v2 compatible config is also provided for 1.5.97 users
 [Sprint Sneak Movement Speed Fix](https://www.nexusmods.com/skyrimspecialedition/mods/86631) - fixes sneak hotbar casting related movement speed
+[ImGui Icons](https://www.nexusmods.com/skyrimspecialedition/mods/114790) - OPTIONAL, allows keybind icons to be used instead of text, different styles also work.

 Opposed to v1 DAR is no longer supported as OAR is a superior alternative in any way and has an easier file structure.
 All papyrus lib requirements have been dropped.